-You will learn in the context of a series of specialist blocks, further enhancing knowledge around core subject areas and developing professional skills.
+You will learn in the context of a series of specialist clinical blocks, further enhancing knowledge around core subject areas and developing professional skills.
 The majority of your learning will be based in GP practices in the wider community and in hospitals through our partner trusts.

 The Year Three curriculum includes:

 The majority of your learning will continue to be based in the wider community and hospitals through our partner trusts whilst preparing you to start practice as a Foundation Year I (FY1) doctor.
 In addition, a six-week elective in a setting of your choice enables you to observe how medicine is practised in another country or in a different social, cultural and physical environment.
 Our graduates emerge committed to the highest standards of clinical practice, professionalism and patient care.

 The Year Four curriculum includes: